Your Donation Directly Supports Petrified Forest National Park

 This is a long-term project with many moving parts before the ferrets can be placed in the park.
 We’re looking for donations of any size that could be used to purchase vaccines ($2150 / batch), ensure healthy prairie dogs are brought to the park ($2500 per transfer), construct or renovate collapsed burrows ($1200), conduct genomic testing to make sure colonies are viable ($11,330), and conduct survey work ($1800 per intern).

-Small Project Support – Any amount adds to a fund used to support studies at the park, paying for such items as intern travel and minor equipment.
+Small Project Support – Any amount that adds to a fund used to support studies at the park, paying for such items as intern travel and minor equipment.

 Wildlife Monitoring Cameras – $300 adds a trail camera to take photos and videos day and night.